-- Payment of rent, rates and other utilities bills or arrears that are considered priority debts. - Bankruptcy fees or Debt Relief Orders where recommended by a recognised Benefits and Money Advisor. - Purchase of essential needs such as clothing, essential household goods and in emergency situations, food. - Contributions towards the cost of Electrically Powered Vehicles (EPV) i.e. scooters or wheelchairs, stair lifts, bath lifts and riser/recliner chairs, and other medical aids not supplied by NHS. - Contributions towards convalescent/respite holidays for the sick, elderly or infirm and/or their Carers. - Essential house repairs/maintenance such as rewiring, decorating, replacement doors or windows of private properties that cannot be done by grants from Local Authorities.
-Apart from essential interior decorating this does not apply to Local Authority or private lets. - For the elderly/sick/disabled bathroom or kitchen adaptations that cannot be done by the Local Authority or where unnecessary delay is imposed. - Small grants towards essential tools of trade, course fees to enable training for other/better employment - from Robert Gabriel Bequest (small funds administered by the REA).
+- Payment of rent, council tax and other utilities bills (including water) or arrears that are considered priority debts. - Bankruptcy fees or Debt Relief Orders where recommended by a recognised Benefits and Money Advisor.(for example, Stepchange or Citizens Advice Bureau) - Purchase of essential needs such as clothing, essential household goods and in emergency situations, food. - Contributions towards the cost of Electrically Powered Vehicles (EPV) i.e. scooters or wheelchairs, stair lifts, bath lifts, riser/recliner chairs, profiling beds and other medical aids not supplied by NHS. - Contributions towards convalescent/respite holidays for the sick, elderly or infirm and/or their carers. - Essential house repairs/maintenance such as rewiring, decorating, replacement doors or windows of private properties that cannot be done by grants from Local Authorities.
+Apart from essential interior decorating this does not apply to Local Authority or private lets. - For the elderly/sick/disabled bathroom/wet room or kitchen adaptations that cannot be done by the Local Authority or where unnecessary delay is imposed. - Small grants towards essential tools of trade, course fees to enable training for other/better employment.
+Please note the following: - A confirmed job offer must be provided in the case of benevolence requests for course/training fees. - A business case must be provided in the case of self-employment. - Weekly annuities (£55.00pw) for people over 70 years of age, living in their own homes on low incomes and in receipt of all eligible state benefits.
+A new Form A or MOSAIC case must be submitted every 12 months for weekly annuity clients. - Weekly annuities (£48.00pw) for people over 70 years of age as 'top-up' fees for elderly/infirm living in Local Authority or Private Nursing/Residential homes after all State benefits are in place, and who have savings below the recognised state limits.
+A new Form A or MOSAIC case must be submitted every 12 months for weekly annuity clients.

-- Weekly annuities (£50.00pw) for people over 70 years of age, living in their own homes on low incomes and in receipt of all eligible state benefits.
-A new Form A or MOSAIC case must be submitted every 12 months for weekly annuity clients. - Weekly annuities (£42.50pw) for people over 70 years of age as 'top-up' fees for elderly/infirm living in Local Authority or Private Nursing/Residential homes after all State benefits are in place, and who have savings below the recognised state limits.
-A new Form A or MOSAIC case must be submitted every 12 months for weekly annuity clients. - Payment towards spectacles or dental treatment if applicant is in receipt of Income Support/Pension Credit. - Funeral expenses payment in exceptional circumstances and where an application for State Benefits has been made, a contribution may be made up to £500. - Repatriation costs for immediate family for compassionate reasons or urgent medical need. - RE soldiers who originate from the Commonwealth in exceptional circumstances can apply for flights to a family funeral.
-They can also apply for immigration/citizenship costs to stay in the UK. - Contribution towards specialised medical treatments where urgent need has been identified by a recognised medical specialist - Education of dependent children between the ages of 0-25 meeting the criteria of the RE Kitchener Fund - Anyone serving a prison sentence.
+- Payment towards spectacles or dental treatment if applicant is in receipt of Universal Credit. - Funeral expenses payment where an application for State Benefits has been made; a contribution may be made up to £500 or more, in exceptional circumstances. - Repatriation costs for immediate family for compassionate reasons or medical need.
+Assistance will not be provided for uninsured persons. - RE soldiers who originate from the Commonwealth can, in exceptional circumstances, apply for flights to a family funeral or immediate family illness.
+They can also apply for a contribution towards immigration/citizenship costs to stay in the UK - Contribution towards specialised medical treatments not available through the NHS where urgent need has been identified by a recognised medical specialist. - Education of dependent children between the ages of 0-25 meeting the criteria of the RE Kitchener Fund - Anyone serving a prison sentence.
 However, the REA's main consideration is given to assisting with pre-release courses that enhance the client's employability upon release.
 Help may be given to dependents at home.